 - revise and resubmit (conditional rejection): the journal is willing to reconsider the paper in another round of decision making after the authors make major changes

-- reject the paper (outright rejection): the journal will not publish the paper or reconsider it even if the authors make major revisions
+- decline or reject the paper (outright rejection): the journal will not publish the paper or reconsider it even if the authors make major revisions

 Publication and Author Rights